$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 where $a,b$ are positive numbers and $\phi_{a,b}$ are strong phases whose parameter ranges we discuss further below.
 Note that \eqref{eq:charm} and the replacement of

 in \eqref{eq:ampli} are equivalent to each other.
-The parameterisation \eqref{eq:charm} is convenient for low $q^2$ since it incorporates the helicity hierarchy $\Delta_+\ll\Delta_-$\footnote{We refer the reader to the appendix of \cite{Dimou:2012un} and \cite{Jager:2012uw} for recent theoretical discussions of this topic.} through the form factor parameterisation.
+The parameterisation \eqref{eq:charm} is convenient for low $q^2$ since it incorporates the helicity hierarchy $\Delta_+\ll\Delta_-$\footnote{We refer the reader to the appendix of \cite{Dimou:2012un} and \cite{Jager:2012uw} for recent theoretical discussions of this topic.} through the FF parameterisation.
 This results in $a_+ \simeq a_-$ and $b_+ \simeq b_-$.
 We find\footnote{Compared to the parameterisation used in \cite{Altmannshofer:2014rta} the value of $ b_0$ is considerably reduced.
 For the observables presented in this paper this effect has a negligible influence on the values of the uncertainty.}

 where $a_\pol$ is mainly fixed at low $q^2$ by the soft gluon emission \cite{Khodjamirian:2010vf,Ball:2006eu,Muheim:2008vu} and $b_\pol$ is then determined to cover the $J/\Psi$ uncertainty.
-More precisely we vary the phase of the $J/\Psi$-residue in the dispersion representation in the full range motivated by the findings in \cite{Lyon:2014hpa}.
-Note the absolute value of the residues are known from the polarisation specific branching fractions $B \to J/\Psi K^*$.
-The asymmetry between the parameter values of $a_0,b_0$ and $a_\pm,b_\pm$ originates from the fact that $\pm$ directions, contrary to the $0$-helicity direction, are sensitive to the photon pole $1/q^2$.
-At intermediate $q^2$ this hierarchy disappears which can for example be seen from the polarisation fractions of the $B \to J/\Psi K^*$ amplitudes and or the general result that the helicity amplitudes are degenerate at the kinematic endpoint \cite{Hiller:2013cza}.
-In summary the uncertainty to soft gluon emission and nearby resonances is covered by the parameterisation \eqref{eq:C7effc} with parameter ranges as given in \eqref{eq:range} and varying the phases $\phi_{a,b}$ in the full range.
+We vary the phase of the $J/\Psi$-residue in the dispersion representation in the full range motivated by the findings in \cite{Lyon:2014hpa}.
+Note that the absolute value of the residues are known from the polarisation specific branching fractions $B \to J/\Psi K^*$.
+The asymmetry between the parameter values of $a_0,b_0$ and $a_\pm,b_\pm$ is due to the $\pm$ directions being sensitive to the photon pole (contrary to the $0$-helicity direction).
+At intermediate $q^2$ this hierarchy disappears which can for example be seen from the polarisation fractions of the $B \to J/\Psi K^*$ amplitudes or the general result that the helicity amplitudes are degenerate at the kinematic endpoint \cite{Hiller:2013cza}.
+In summary the uncertainty due to soft gluon emission and nearby resonances is covered by the parameterisation \eqref{eq:C7effc} with parameter ranges as given in \eqref{eq:range} and varying the phases $\phi_{a,b}$ in the full range.